willkwon-math/willkwon-math.github.io/index.md

 ## Miscellaneous
 - I am collecting [mathematician story](https://willkwon-math.github.io/math-history).
+- I frequently see plays and musicals, and sometimes write informal reviews of them on [this blog](https://brunch.co.kr/@skykite9) (in Korean).
 - My footprints related to LaTeX (can be found on the Internet)
   - I was a technical editor of ICM Proceedings 2014 which can be found in pdf files in [IMU homepage](https://www.mathunion.org/icm/proceedings/2014).
   - My name was written in the acknowledgement of [Sobolev and Viscosity Solutions for Fully Nonlinear Elliptic and Parabolic Equations](https://bookstore.ams.org/cdn-1612203880278/surv-233/~~FreeAttachments/surv-233-pref.pdf) written by N. V. Krylov.